 Cables westwards to Europe and Africa (as well as South and West Asia)

 - AAE-1(2017).
 The AAE-1 doesn't land in Singapore, instead in Malaysia.
 With terrestrial extension between Malaysia and Singapore as a part of the AAE-1 cable system, AAE-1 Singapore PoPs are located at Equinix and Global Switch data centers in Singapore

 Cables eastwards to Australia

 - SEA-US (2018).
-The SEA-US terminates in Kauditan, Indonesia, without landing in Singpaore.
-Combined with SEA-US, Telin's IGG and other subsea cables, SEA-US forms an importan route connecting Singapore and the US.
+The SEA-US terminates in Mando, Indonesia, without a landing point in Singpaore.
+Telin extends the SEA-US to its Telin-3 data center in Singapore through its private IGG cable system, forming an important route connecting Singapore and the US.